 Family Travel InsuranceHolidaying with the family and you need some travel insurance?
 Planning a vacation for the family over the school holidays can be very stressful and time-consuming.
 Let us relieve some of that stress and keep you on schedule by organising your family travel insurance coverage for you and your family today.

-Here is an example of some of the coverage provided by nib travel insurance policies which could ideally suit your family while travelling on holiday:
+Here is an example of some of the coverage provided by nib travel insurance policies which may suit your family's needs while travelling on holiday:

 - Medical evacuation

 - Unlimited Medical is available on all international policies

 ^ This is a summary of cover only.
 Cover is subject to the policy terms, conditions, limitations and exclusions set out in the Product Disclosure Statement.
 Always read the Product Disclosure Statement before making a decision about any travel insurance policy.A close relative as defined in the Product Disclosure Statement is a relative of yours or of a member of your travelling party, who is resident in Australia or New Zealand.
 It means a spouse, de facto partner, parent, parent-in-law, daughter, son, daughter-in-law, son-in-law, brother, sister, brother-in-law, sister-in-law, niece, nephew, grandchildren, grandparent, stepparent, stepchildren, fiance or fiancee, or legal guardian.